 The key assertions in Lebesgue theory are essentially: (Footnote: These are, of course, somewhat simplified here, but the essential facets of the theory are given by this.)

-The Lebesgue theory of measure is based around the requirement that if an interval is split into two sets of points, then the sum of the Lebesgue measures of the two sets must always sum up to the total length of the interval.
+The axioms of Lebesgue theory of measure are based around the requirement that if an interval is split into two sets of points, then the sum of the Lebesgue measures of the two sets must always sum up to the total length of the interval.
 Now, while it might be nice to have that requirement satisfied, the Lebesgue method of doing so comes at a high price.
 The downsides are many.
-One downside is that it is never explained how a collection of infinitely many zeros (the measures of single isolated points) can be a finite non-zero value.
+One major downside is that it is never explained how a collection of infinitely many zeros (the measures of single points separated by non-degenerate intervals) can be a finite non-zero value.

 But the principal downside is that it leads to a direct contradiction - as in the case described above of ever decreasing intervals.